sucitw/pycontw2016_JWT/README.md

 # pycontw2016_JWT

-Demo example for the talk about JWT in Pycontw 2016.
+Demo examples for the talk about JWT in Pycontw 2016.
 Title:"Authentication with JSON Web Tokens"